JoriPeterson/monster_shop_final/README.md

 MonsterSop" is a fictitious e-commerce platform where users can register to place items into a shopping cart and 'check out'.
-Users who work for a merchant can mark their items as 'fulfilled'; the last merchant to mark items in an order as 'fulfilled' will automatically set the order status to "shipped".
-Each user role will have access to some or all CRUD functionality for application models.
+Merchants can have many items, users can have many addresses, and several other models make up this project.
+Authorization is available at the admin, merchant, employee, and user level.

 To run: